 George may not have been the best keyboardist, as Geoff Emerick noted above, but he played competently enough to drive the song throughout.
 His droll vocals, treated with layered effects as they were, worked well to create the sleepiness of the subject matter.
 Ringo put in a tremendous effort on drums, throwing in fills according to feel as well as changing rhythm where necessary (or most of the time).
 Paul didn’t need to put in a stellar performance on bass this time around because the Indian drone was all that was needed.
 However, he and John did their usual good job on harmonies.
 And 'three cheers' to the unnamed lead cellist.
 Who was that masked man?

 November 27th, 1967 was the US release date for the album “Magical Mystery Tour,” which included “Blue Jay Way” as the fourth song on side one.
 Positioning the song after “Flying,” which was in the same key, was somewhat less effective than in Britain where it occupied the entire side of one of the EPs in the double EP set.
 The vinyl version of the album continued to be reissued in the US throughout the years, while it was first released on compact disc on September 21st, 1987 and then was re-released in a remastered state on September 9th, 2009.

-The above mentioned British EP set was released on compact disc in the US as part of the “Compact Disc EP Collection” box set, which was released on June 30th, 1992.
+The above-mentioned British EP set was released in both mono and stereo on compact disc in the US as part of the “Compact Disc EP Collection” box set, which was released on June 30th, 1992.

 Then on September 9th, 2009, the original mono mix of “Blue Jay Way” was included in the box set “The Beatles In Mono,” this extensive collection containing the entire mono Beatles catalog in a vibrant remastered condition.